Kuku371/Kuku371.github.io/_pages/competitions.md

 * MOP Qualifier(2025)
 * ELMO Silver Medalist(2025)

 I am also a leader of the [**Oregon Math Circle**](https://www.oregonmathcircle.org), which actively competes in competitions such as the Harvard-MIT & Stanford Math tournaments, and the American Regional Mathematics League(ARML).
+I have earned:

 * SMT Algebra Distinguished Honorable Mention(2025)
 * SMT $6$th Place Overall Team(2025)